-In this scenario, we can assume that k balls are initially placed in boxes and there is an empty box between each two such boxes.
-The remaining task is to choose the positions for n - k - (k - 1) = n - 2k + 1 empty boxes.
-There are k + 1 positions, so the number of solutions is $\binom{n-2k+1+k+1-1}{n-2k+1} = \binom{n-k+1}{n-2k+1}$.
+In this scenario, we can assume that k balls are initially placed in boxes and there is an empty box between each pair of two adjacent boxes.
+The remaining task is to choose the positions for the remaining empty boxes.
+There are n - 2k + 1 such boxes and k + 1 positions for them.
+Thus, using the formula of scenario 2, the number of solutions is $\binom{n-k+1}{n-2k+1}$ .